Trenton’s Trusted Foundation, Crawl Space & Basement Service

 Commercial Concrete Repair

-If your pool deck is cracking or sinking, or even settling in some areas, it may be time for a repair.
-Due to poorly backfilled soil during construction, the hydrostatic pressure of the water can cause issues with your concrete slabs, leading them to become uneven and cracked.
-Our innovative PolyRenewal™ foam injections can lift the concrete back to normal, ensuring that your loved ones can safely enjoy the pool.
+If your pool deck is cracking, sinking, or settling, it may be time for a repair.
+Due to poorly backfilled soil during construction, the hydrostatic pressure of the water can cause issues with concrete slabs, making them uneven and cracked.
+Our innovative PolyRenewal™ foam injections lift and stabilize the concrete, ensuring a safely restored pool area.

 Concrete Step Repair